 What Do We Know?

 I never expected this from my friend, though.
 An octogenarian with a clear, brilliant mind.
-A man who changed his life after an out-of-body experience at a crossroad in his forties.
+A man who changed his life after an out-of-body experience at a crossroads in his forties.
 A professor of English, history, maths and religion, a computer geek and a keen piano player.

-A man capable of speaking about everything because he had a solid base and in-depth knowledge about the whole lot.
+He was capable of speaking about everything because he had a solid base and in-depth knowledge about the whole lot.
 And a curiosity about everything that always incited and made me wish to be just like him in my eighties.

 I was half his age, but that was never a barrier on either side.
 The ease with which we started a conversation with “lovely weather yesterday; I took a long walk” and delved into metaphysics made me addicted to meeting him.

 We talked heaps about what we transform into when we leave our current shape.
 What was before Jericho, even farther, before the last ice age?
 In which society has religion first become monotheistic?
 The meaning of the number three beyond mathematics.
 What entities govern the known universe.
 What about the other universes?

 Music being mathematical precision, parallel dimensions, how bending light waves relate to time travel and so on were recurrent topics in our conversation.

 For a few years, we met quite often and always had mind-boggling dialogue.
 About converging spaces, parallel universes or how many universes are there; about visiting a place for the first time and knowing it well.
 You don’t need a map to explore it and look for specific corners, knowing that something significant happened there, only not in the current existence, since you never set foot there.